Coherus BioSciences Inc. (CHRS)’s latest performance is not what we had anticipated - News Daemon

 Coherus BioSciences Inc. (NASDAQ: CHRS) Trading Performance Indicators

-You can see what Coherus BioSciences Inc. (CHRS) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 2.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.08.
+Take a look at Coherus BioSciences Inc.’s (CHRS) current performance indicators.
+Last quarter, stock had a quick ratio of 2.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.27.

 Technical Analysis of Coherus BioSciences Inc. (CHRS)

-Coherus BioSciences Inc. (NASDAQ: CHRS) saw its 5-day average volume 0.97 million, a negative change from its year-to-date volume of 1.06 million.
-As of the previous 9 days, the stock’s Stochastic %D was 47.38%.
-Additionally, its Average True Range was 0.48.
+Coherus BioSciences Inc. (NASDAQ: CHRS) saw its 5-day average volume 3.1 million, a positive change from its year-to-date volume of 1.18 million.
+As of the previous 9 days, the stock’s Stochastic %D was 1.59%.
+Additionally, its Average True Range was 0.59.

-During the past 100 days, Coherus BioSciences Inc.’s (CHRS) raw stochastic average was set at 47.31%, which indicates a significant decrease from 84.25% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 66.93% in the past 14 days, which was lower than the 79.87% volatility it showed in the past 100 days.
+During the past 100 days, Coherus BioSciences Inc.’s (CHRS) raw stochastic average was set at 1.45%, which indicates a significant decrease from 2.63% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 150.27% in the past 14 days, which was higher than the 96.80% volatility it showed in the past 100 days.

 Coherus BioSciences Inc. (NASDAQ: CHRS) Key Stats